 Why It’s Worth Tracking Billionaires & Company Insiders

 Insider buying shows that management and board members have real skin in the game.
-Like any investor, executives and directors tend to only invest their personal money in their own stock when they believe the stock is undervalued or poised for better days ahead.
+Like any investor, executives and directors tend to invest their personal money only in their own stock when they believe it is undervalued or poised for better days ahead.

-For example, in early 2023, multiple insiders at Meta Platforms (META) bought shares after the company saw a sharp selloff.
-The stock nearly doubled within the next year.
+For example, in early 2023, multiple Meta Platforms (META) insiders bought shares after the company saw a sharp selloff.
+The stock nearly doubled over the next year, a clear indication that they knew something “regular” investors did not.

 See what stocks billionaires & hedge fund managers are buying today with TIKR >>>